On Sidorenko's conjecture for determinants and Gaussian Markov random fields: Abstract

 \section{Abstract}

-We study a class of determinant inequalities that are closely related to Sidorenko's famous conjecture (Also conjectured by Erd\H os and Simonovits in a different form).
+We study a class of determinant inequalities that are closely related to Sidorenko's famous conjecture (also conjectured by Erd\H os and Simonovits in a different form).
 Our main result can also be interpreted as an entropy inequality for Gaussian Markov random fields (GMRF).
 We call a GMRF on a finite graph $G$ homogeneous if the marginal distributions on the edges are all identical.
-We show that if $G$ is bipartite then the differential entropy of any homogeneous GMRF on $G$ is at least $|E(G)|$ times the edge entropy plus $|V(G)|-2|E(G)|$ times the point entropy.
+We show that if $G$ is bipartite, then the differential entropy of any homogeneous GMRF on $G$ is at least $|E(G)|$ times the edge entropy plus $|V(G)|-2|E(G)|$ times the point entropy.
 We also show that in the case of non-negative correlation on edges, the result holds for an arbitrary graph $G$.
 The connection between Sidorenko's conjecture and GMRF's is established via a large deviation principle on high dimensional spheres combined with graph limit theory.
+It is also observed that the system we study exhibits a phase transition on large girth regular graphs.
 Connection with Ihara zeta function and the number of spanning trees is also discussed.